teamharsh/teamharsh/ReadMe.md

 # 💫 About Me:
 Harsh Kumar is a Front end Developer.
 I have strong technical skills and I am ECE undergraduate student of 2022-26 batch from Govt.
-Purnea College Of Engineering affiliated with Bihar Engineering University Patna.
-Currently I am learning DSA and Java. <br><br>Please feel free to get in touch with me via email at harshforcoding@gmail.com
+Purnea College Of Engineering affiliated with Bihar Engineering University Patna. <br><br>Please feel free to get in touch with me via email at harshforcoding@gmail.com

 ## 🌐 Socials: